newsuk/times-components/packages/depend/README.md

 # Options

+## --expr, -e "{glob}"

+Defines the glob expression that will be used to search the filesystem for package.json files.
+By default it will use `"packages/*/package.json"`.

 ## --fix

-fixes the packages that are not in-sync
+Fixes the packages that are not in-sync

 ## --graph, -g ["{filter}"]

-prints a graphviz compatible output that can be converted to a graphic
+Prints a graphviz compatible output that can be converted to a graphic

+## --pick, -p {package}@{version}

+Adds `{package}@{version}` to the set of rules.
+Use this in conjunction with `--hint` to verify the expected behaviour and use `--fix` to apply the changes.

 ### Filter